valleyofdoom/PC-Tuning/README.md

 ## 6.2.
 Consider Windows Version

 Consider what Windows version you will be using because some settings listed in this section depend on the Windows version being used (search for *"Windows"* in this section).
-Read the [What Version of Windows Should You Use?](#102-what-version-of-windows-should-you-use) section to help decide what to use.
+Read section [10.2.
+What Version of Windows Should You Use?](#102-what-version-of-windows-should-you-use) to help decide which version best suits your requirements.

 ## 6.3.
 BIOS Recovery Methods